Main funding principles

 Allowance can also be paid as adjusted adult education allowance to an applicant whose periods of study leave last less than two months or who studies part-time on the basis of a study leave agreement made with the employer.
 The absence from work due to studies must last a total of at least 43 days.
 The adjusted adult education allowance shall be applied for in retrospect each calendar month.
 The amount of allowance paid will be affected by the income earned during the month.
 The maximum allowance period is 15 months.

 The employees’ adult education allowance is an earnings-related benefit that consists of a basic component and an earnings-related component.
 Entrepreneurs’ adult education allowance only consists of the basic component of the adult education allowance.
 The adult education allowance is taxable income.
 In addition to the adult education allowance, a person may be entitled to a government guarantee for a study loan.
-The guarantee is granted by Kela (the Social Insurance Institution of Finland).
+The guarantee is granted by Kela (Social Insurance Institution of Finland).

-Subsidies for Private Providers
+Subsidies for private providers

 The same criteria apply to private adult education institutions as to their public counterparts in adult education funded by the Ministry of Education and Culture.
 Companies’ in-service training is generally provided and financed by employers.
 In addition, there are enterprises providing education and training at market prices for both individuals and companies.
 These are mostly controlled through consumer protection measures.